yukikitayama/machine-learning/README.md

 - When K is large
   - Classifier is low variance but high bias.
   - Decision boundary is close to linear
+- The training error is always 0 for `K = 1`.
+- The effective number of parameters is `N / K`

 ### Resource